 Most of its specs still hold up well today, including the 24.3MP APS-C sensor, 11fps burst shooting mode, electronic viewfinder and the inclusion of both Wi-Fi and NFC.
 The focusing system is particularly impressive, with 179 phase-detect AF points combined with 25 contrast detect points, making it great for moving and static subjects alike.

-As long as you’re happy with no touchscreen and videos being output in Full HD quality, this is one to snap up while you still can.
+As long as you’re happy with no touchscreen and videos being output in Full HD quality, this is one of the best cameras for beginners who want to go mirrorless.

 5. Panasonic Lumix GX80: Best compact Micro Four Thirds camera